weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-10.13 Elementary properties Let w, w,, w, be k-forms in E. We write , = , if and only if w,(®) = w,(®) for every k-surface ® in E. In particular, » = 0 means that w(®) = 0 for every k-surface ® in E. If ¢ is a real number, then cw is the k-form defined by
+10.13 Elementary properties Let w, w,, w, be k-forms in E. We write , = , if and only if w,(®) = w,(®) for every k-surface ® in E. In particular, » = 0 means that w(®) = 0 for every k-surface ® in E. If c is a real number, then cw is the k-form defined by

 37) [w= [